PPP Loan Forgiveness

 Here are a few Questions and Answers that may be helpful.

 1. When should I plan on submitting a forgiveness application?
-Generally, the earliest you could submit an application is eight weeks after your loan was funded, and if you have employees, not until you have your second quarter payroll tax forms.
-There is a way to file before your covered period has ended if you have spent all yout PPP money, but given the answer to Question 5 below, we do not recommend it.
-Now that the SBA has published their revised application, FNB Bank is adjusting our systems.
-By July 6 we will communicate more precisely our schedule for borrowers to electronic submit their forgiveness applications.
+Generally, the earliest you could submit an application is eight weeks after your loan was funded, and if you have employees, not until you have your payroll tax forms for the last quarter included in your covered period.
+There is a way to file before your covered period has ended if you have spent all your PPP money, but given the answer to Question 5 below, we do not recommend it.
+FNB Bank is ready to receive applications on forms 3508 and 3508-EZ.
+If you are ready to submit your application, request your personalized link to our electronic submission system by sending an email to firstname.lastname@example.org.
+Beginning the week of November 16 we will send links to submit form 3508-S to borrowers with loan sizes of $50,000 or less.

 2. How long do I have to file my forgiveness application?
 We encourage you to submit it following the end of the last quarter in which you had covered payroll expenses.
 By rule you have 10 months from the end of your 8 or 24 week covered period to submit your application.

 3. How will I submit my forgiveness application to FNB Bank?
-FNB will provide an online system for you to submit your application and upload your documentation.
-We will notify you when the system is available for your use.
-We anticipate opening it up to sole proprietors and partnerships with no employees first, as they will not have to wait for payroll tax forms.
+FNB provides an online system for you to submit your application and upload your documentation.
+See the table at the top of this page for the schedule on which the system will be available for your size loan.

 4. How do I decide whether to use an 8 week or 24 week covered period?
 If you can spend all your PPP loan on allowable expenses in the 8 weeks, with at least 60% of the amount spent going to payroll costs, then by all means stay with 8 weeks.
 However, if using 8 weeks leaves you with a significant unforgiven amount, using the 24 week period allows to include your eligible expenses for all 24 weeks in the calculation.
 It is worth noting that if you choose 24 weeks, the proration of the forgiveness amount that results if you reduce employees or wages extends for that full 24 weeks.
 However, while your forgiveness amount might be prorated if you reduce employees, you are starting the calculation with 24-week amount that may be much greater than your PPP loan balance, so that you still get full forgiveness.
 One final point is that you can make the decision as to whether to use 8 weeks or 24 weeks after the fact.
 At the end of 24 weeks you can calculate your forgiveness using both methods and chose the one that is most advantageous.
 You just have to be willing to do all the record-keeping, which is considerable.